sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 Completely override a task by not declaring the previous task as an input.
 Each of the definitions in the following example completely overrides the previous one.
-That is, when intTask is run, it will only print \#3.
+That is, when `intTask` is run, it will only print `#3`.

     intTask := {
         println("#1")